 VEGAN RECIPES FOR THANKSGIVING DAY

-This homemade cranberry sauce is a very easy recipe to make.
+This homemade cranberry sauce is a straightforward recipe to make.
 I promise you, when you try it, you won’t go back to canned cranberry sauce.

 Green beans (green beans) are another classic.
-Although the classic dish calls for green beans with cream of mushroom and fried onions, I don’t like it.
+Although the classic dish calls for green beans with cream of mushroom and fried onions, I wouldn’t say I like it.
 That’s why I roast them in the oven and serve them with a vegan aioli.
 These roasted green beans are delicious for your Thanksgiving dinner or any day of the week.

 Mashed potatoes, mashed potatoes, mashed potatoes… I love them.
-I this is another dish that must be on the table for Thanksgiving.
-This recipe for mashed potatoes is made in the Instant Pot and is perfect for days when you are going to cook a lot.
-The great advantage is that you put everything in the pressure cooker and you forget about it so you can cook everything else on your list with peace of mind.
+This is another dish that must be on the table for Thanksgiving.
+This recipe for mashed potatoes is made in the Instant Pot and is perfect for days when you will cook a lot.
+The great advantage is that you put everything in the pressure cooker, and you forget about it so you can cook everything else on your list with peace of mind.

 If you are still not sure what you want: mashed sweet potatoes or mashed potatoes, make this mashed potato and sweet potato with vegan chipotle queso or a cauliflower mash.

 The stuffing can not be missing at a Thanksgiving table.
-Even though we have no turkey, because our Thanksgiving menu is vegan, we love it.
-At home I make the stuffing with these ingredients: leeks, kale and a béchamel sauce.
-It really tastes delicious and pairs with whatever “vegan roast” you’re using in place of turkey, if you’re making a vegan dinner.
-At our table you’ll find Tofurky.
+Even though we have no turkey, we love it because our Thanksgiving menu is vegan.
+I make the stuffing with these ingredients at home: leeks, kale, and a béchamel sauce.
+It tastes delicious and pairs with whatever “vegan roast” you’re using in place of turkey if you’re making a vegan dinner.
+At our table, you’ll find Tofurky.

-For dessert you can make pumpkin pie, apple pie or galette, or some baked apples with sugar and cinnamon, a walnut pie or some cookies.
+For dessert, you can make pumpkin pie, apple pie or galette, some baked apples with sugar and cinnamon, a walnut pie, or some cookies.

-If you have questions about any of the recipes or want more ideas, do not hesitate to send me a message on FB, Instagram or Pinterest.
+If you have questions about any recipes or want more ideas, do not hesitate to send me a message on FB, Instagram, or Pinterest.
 I wish you the best Thanksgiving, that you have thousands of things for which you have to be grateful and that they always multiply by the thousand.